Japan to supply arms parts to U.S., sensor technology to UK

 The Japanese government gave the green light to the export of gyroscopes used to help U.S.-developed Patriot Advanced Capability-2 (PAC-2) missile interceptors tail their targets precisely.

-Japan's decision comes after the United States on Monday signed an agreement with Qatar to sell the Gulf state Apache attack helicopters and Patriot and Javelin air-defence systems valued at $11 billion (6.4 billion pounds).
+Japan's decision comes after the United States on Monday signed an agreement with Qatar to sell the Gulf state Apache attack helicopters and Patriot and Javelin air-defence systems valued at $11 billion.

-Mitsubishi Heavy Industries, Japan's top defence contractor, manufactures the gyroscopes under licence from Raytheon, U.S. maker of defence electronics, while production lines have been shut in the United States, the Defence Ministry said.
+Mitsubishi Heavy Industries, Japan's top defence contractor, manufactures the gyroscopes under license from Raytheon, U.S. maker of defence electronics, while production lines have been shut in the United States, the Defence Ministry said.

 "I believe by providing these components, our relations with the United States will improve further," a Defence Ministry official said at a briefing.